celery/celery/docs/getting-started/first-steps-with-celery.rst

 picked it up.

-*Note:* If everything is just hanging when you execute ``delay``, please check that RabbitMQ is running, and that the user/password has access to the virtual host you configured earlier.
+*Note:* If everything is just hanging when you execute ``delay``, please check that RabbitMQ is running, and that the user/password combination does have access to the virtual host you configured earlier.

 Right now we have to check the worker log files to know what happened with the task.
 This is because we didn't keep the :class:`~celery.result.AsyncResult` object returned by :meth:`~celery.task.base.Task.delay`.

-The :class:`~celery.result.AsyncResult` lets us find the state of the task, wait for the task to finish, get its return value (or exception if the task failed), and more.
+The :class:`~celery.result.AsyncResult` lets us find the state of the task, wait for the task to finish, get its return value (or exception + traceback if the task failed), and more.

 So, let's execute the task again, but this time we'll keep track of the task